-The Judicial Council is comprised of the Chief Justice of the ACT Supreme Court, the Chief Magistrate of the ACT Magistrates Court, an appointed legal practitioner and an appointed member of the community.
-The Council is supported by a Principal Officer and two staff members.
+The Council is comprised of the Chief Justice of the ACT Supreme Court, the Chief Magistrate of the ACT Magistrates Court, an appointed legal practitioner and an appointed member of the community.
+The Council is supported by a Principal Officer.
+The Principal Officer is the Commonwealth and ACT Ombudsman, Michael Manthorpe PSM who is supported by members of his staff.